 The art of Feng Shui follows this practice.
 Feng Shui is a “living art form,” designed to move energy (chi) and create balance in the environment.
 By creating balance in the home, a person responds to the dwelling on a molecular level – physically, mentally, emotionally, and spiritually – thus achieving the health, happiness, relationships, and prosperity they desire by living in harmony with their environments.

-Unfortunately, too many times I have read advice where using Feng Shui in staging contradicts the fundamental staging principle that the room must appeal to the masses.
+Unfortunately, too many times I have read advice where using Feng Shui in staging contradicts the fundamental staging principle that the room must appeal to the most number of potential buyers.
 I prefer a more practical, Western approach to the basics of Feng Shui.
 There are wonderful truths to incorporate into home staging (i.e., removing knives and other sharp objects from counters), others techniques (i.e., hanging crystals in the entry) just won’t work at all.

 If chi, which is the vital energy that flows through all things, can’t get in and move around, chances are the home interior will feel stale and flat.
 It doesn’t take much to liven up the chi in a home, encouraging it to flow smoothly throughout the space.
 Simple changes in the selection, color, and arrangement of a seller’s furnishings can help the space come alive!